 - The type size is determined by measuring the lowercase “o”.

 - Minimal type size depends on the total area of the PDP

 3. Information About Manufacturer, Packer and/or Distributor

 The information on food packaging must specify the name and address of the manufacturer or distributor.
 Both countries’ requirements regarding the manufacturer identity statement are more or less the same, although Canada has more specific wording requirements for the products manufactured in other countries.
 Even though FDA does not require country of origin information to be on the label, note that USA Customs and Border Protection does.
 An exception to this rule is when the product undergoes a “substantial transformation” in the USA.

 It is important to note that it is not possible that the same Nutritional Facts panel can satisfy both FDA food labeling requirements and Health Canada food labeling regulations.

 The US ingredients list has to be located on the PDP or Information panel, together with the information about the manufacturer or distributor.
-In Canada, it can be located anywhere on the packaging.
+In Canada, it can be located anywhere on the packaging, except for the bottom panel for most products.
+Even the bottom panel is acceptable, although only for very specific types of packaging (like ornamental).
 Since there are many differences between the two countries and many rules regarding ingredients, we will not go into details in these food packaging guidelines.

 However, we want to make sure that you are aware that those differences exist.